pgmac/pgmac.github.io/_posts/2025-06-08-interesting-last-week.md

 <a name='HashiCorp speaks up about adjusting to life under IBM • The Register'>[HashiCorp speaks up about adjusting to life under IBM • The Register](https://www.theregister.com/2025/06/05/hashicorp_ibm_hashidays/)</a> - : Freshly acquired cloud darling talks mainframes, Ansible, and influencing Big Blue at HashiDays event

-<a name='Buried under 2 kilometers of Antarctic ice, scientists find a 34-million-year-old lost world - The Brighter Side of News'>[Buried under 2 kilometers of Antarctic ice, scientists find a 34-million-year-old lost world - The Brighter Side of News](https://www.thebrighterside.news/global-good/buried-under-2-kilometers-of-antarctic-ice-scientists-find-a-34-million-year-old-lost-world/)</a> - None
+<a name='Buried under 2 kilometers of Antarctic ice, scientists find a 34-million-year-old lost world - The Brighter Side of News'>[Buried under 2 kilometers of Antarctic ice, scientists find a 34-million-year-old lost world - The Brighter Side of News](https://www.thebrighterside.news/global-good/buried-under-2-kilometers-of-antarctic-ice-scientists-find-a-34-million-year-old-lost-world/)</a> - A world lost under 34 million years of ice recently discovered by scientists

-<a name='Covert Web-to-App Tracking via Localhost on Android'>[Covert Web-to-App Tracking via Localhost on Android](https://localmess.github.io/)</a> - None
+<a name='Covert Web-to-App Tracking via Localhost on Android'>[Covert Web-to-App Tracking via Localhost on Android](https://localmess.github.io/)</a> - Facebook and Yandex link Web and App usage via a localhost network connection

 <a name='I vibe-coded a $20M YC app in a weekend, here's how🧙‍♂️ 🪄 - DEV Community'>[I vibe-coded a $20M YC app in a weekend, here's how🧙‍♂️ 🪄 - DEV Community](https://dev.to/composiodev/i-vibe-coded-a-20m-yc-app-in-a-weekend-heres-how-533o)</a> - I realised that many companies offer no-code platforms to their users for automating workflows.
 The...
 Tagged with webdev, programming, javascript, ai.

-<a name='TASK ERROR: activating LV 'pve/data' failed: Activation of logical volume pve/data is prohibited while logical volume pve/data_tdata is active. | Proxmox Support Forum'>[TASK ERROR: activating LV 'pve/data' failed: Activation of logical volume pve/data is prohibited while logical volume pve/data_tdata is active. | Proxmox Support Forum](https://forum.proxmox.com/threads/task-error-activating-lv-pve-data-failed-activation-of-logical-volume-pve-data-is-prohibited-while-logical-volume-pve-data_tdata-is-active.106225/)</a> - I have gotten this a couple of times and have been able to get past it, but I can no longer get me PVE sessions to start....
+<a name='Proxmox lv pve/data activation failed'>[Proxmox lv pve/data activation failed](https://forum.proxmox.com/threads/task-error-activating-lv-pve-data-failed-activation-of-logical-volume-pve-data-is-prohibited-while-logical-volume-pve-data_tdata-is-active.106225/)</a> - TASK ERROR: activating LV 'pve/data' failed: Activation of logical volume pve/data is prohibited while logical volume pve/data_tdata is active. | Proxmox Support Forum

+I have gotten this a couple of times and have been able to get past it, but I can no longer get me PVE sessions to start....
-I've already tried:

-lvchange...

 <a name='Agent mode 101: All about GitHub Copilot’s powerful mode - The GitHub Blog'>[Agent mode 101: All about GitHub Copilot’s powerful mode - The GitHub Blog](https://github.blog/ai-and-ml/github-copilot/agent-mode-101-all-about-github-copilots-powerful-mode/)</a> - A full look at agent mode in GitHub Copilot, including what it can do, when to use it, and best practices.